Kaduna abduction: Reps urge security agencies to track terrorism funding

 He further called on National Agency for the Prohibition of Trafficking in Persons, NAPTIP and the Refugee Commission anchored by the Office of the National Security Adviser to start working in silos and draw up and execute a comprehensive plan to address issues of insecurity.

-He said that a Marshall Plan on security with short, medium and long-term goals with specific timelines that hold security personnel found incapable accountable and replaced with capable hands.
+He said that a Marshall Plan on security with short, medium and long term goals with specific timelines that holds security personnel found incapable accountable and to be replaced with capable hands.

 He explained to his colleagues that Kaduna State borders the North-Western states of Zamfara, Katsina and Kano and also borders the North-Eastern State of Bauchi and the North Central States of Plateau, Nasarawa, Abuja and Niger and therefore an isolated plan for just Kaduna alone will be ineffective without taking cognizant of border communities and even neighboring countries of Cameroon, Chad, Niger, Benin Republic and the wider Sahel.

-It further urges the Office of the National Security Adviser (ONSA), to revisit and optimize fully the Acts passed for the National Counter Terrorism Centre as well as The National Centre for the Control of Small Arms and Light Weapons, and ensure that they fully serve the purpose of their establishment.
+It fiurther urges the Office of the National Security Adviser (ONSA), to revisit and optimize fully the Acts passed for the National Counter Terrorism Centre as well as The National Centre for the Control of Small Arms and Light Weapons , and ensure that they fully serve the purpose of their establishment.

-The Green Chamber also urged the federal government to absolve the Military and Security establishment from the restrictive envelope budget system, allowing them to develop a robust budget that is based on need assessments that reflect security peculiarities and reality on the ground.
+The green chamber also urged the federal government to absolve the Military and Security establishment from the restrictive envelope budget system, allowing them to develop a robust budget that is based on need assessments that reflects security peculiarities and reality on ground.

 Recover your password.